-Originally introduced to the Professional line around three years ago, Breitling‘s hi-tech Airwolf electronic chronograph watch with digital-analog display is now available as Airwolf Raven special edition model.
+Originally introduced to the Professional line back in 2006, Breitling’s hi-tech Airwolf electronic chronograph with a digital-analog display is now available as the Airwolf Raven special-edition model.

-Unlike the previous models that were entirely made of stainless steel, the new Breitling Airwolf Raven Special Edition watch features black rubber-molded push-pieces inserts and a rubber bezel as well as a new strap, also made of the same material.
+Unlike the previous models that were entirely made of stainless steel, the Airwolf Raven Special Edition features black rubber-molded push-pieces inserts and a rubber bezel as well as a new strap, also made of the same material.

-(As far as I understand, the Swiss watchmaker also plans to offer the watch on a more practical stainless steel bracelet. )
+(As far as I understand, the Swiss brand also plans to offer the Airwolf on a more practical stainless steel bracelet. )

 Well, all things considered, a black ceramic bezel would be a real hit, but even this “low-tech” solution provides the watch with menacing appearance, making it look like a real professional instrument.

 And justly so.

 Like the original model, the Airwolf Raven is powered by an extra-accurate SuperQuartz movement that is sophisticated enough to offer you a 1/100-second chronograph, alarm, countdown timer, second time-zone, and even UTC (Coordinated Universal Time) functionality.

 Its digital-analog display, which is BTW a little bit overcrowded for easy reading, sports a special back-lighting system, which is compatible with night vision goggles.
 And its alarm system is said to be loud enough to wake you up from the dead.

 Being a truly professional instrument, the watch is by no means small.
 Measuring just shy of 44 millimeters in width, the case is almost 17 mm in height and it tips the scales at almost 107 grams!
 However, it is nicely sculpted and will look good on a normal wrist, especially if accompanied by a bomber jacket and an oxygen mask.